TheVini/DataScience/classification/credit_card_customers/README.md

 **Note:** Some trainnings were carried out with Robust Scaler, but it reached a TPR lower than models in section 4.2.1., as well as a FPR higher than models in 4.2.1.

-Even with no data transformation for skewed data, a good result was achieved with both algorithms during tests, section 4.1 and 4.2, using 30 train loops.
+Even with no treatment for skewed data, a good result was achieved with both algorithms during tests, section 4.1 and 4.2, using 30 training loops.
 But, during K-Fold cross-validation, section 4.3, just SVC algorithm achieved a real different result from previous sections - a lower result.
 Other algorithms reached a good result on cross-validation, a special consideration for Random Forest which reached the higher resultm 99.5%.